RiverOnVenus/linux-ek/README.md

 If you have done that, just reinstall or install the kernel compiled with CLANG/LLVM/LTO and DKMS will not fail again.

-# Check if Baby CPU Scheduler is enabled
+# Check if TT CPU Scheduler is enabled

 This start-up message should appear in the kernel ring buffer when Baby in enabled, use: